Summer Science Camps

 • Ages: 4–13 years old

-• Schedule: Week-long camps in June, July, and August; some camps are half day, full day, or two-week full day
+• Schedule: Week-long camps during June, July, and August, with options described as half day, full day, or two-week full day.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.